 This course provides the student with an overview of the electric (power) utility industry.
 Topics include electric utility regulation and its scope, regulatory agencies and codes, general safety, electric system overview, electric generation, electric transmission, and electric distribution.
 Upon completion, students should be able to understand the need for electric utilities, their structure, and regulatory requirements (such as FERC NERC) on electric utilities.
-Prerequisite: Completion of an ABET-accredited two-year EEET degree.
+Prerequisite: Completion of an ABET-accredited two-year EEET degree or permission of instructor.